SMU Internship Programme

 Appraisal

-Upon completion of the internship, the supervisor will be requested to submit the intern's eperformance appraisal form for evaluation and developmental purposes.
+Upon completion of the internship, the intern's supervisor is required to complete and submit SMU’s performance appraisal form for the intern.